paschalugwu/Paschal_SE-DS_Notes/AirBnB_clone/web_static.md

 ## 35. Accessibility Testing:

+**Terminology: Manual Testing**
+- **Meaning:** Actively checking and using a website to ensure it's accessible, especially with tools like screen readers.

+**Terminology: Automated Testing**
+- **Meaning:** Using online tools to automatically check if a website follows accessibility guidelines.

+**Terminology: Lighthouse in Chrome DevTools**
+- **Meaning:** A tool in the Chrome browser to check a website's performance, SEO, and accessibility.

+**Terminology: Keyboard Navigation Testing**
+- **Meaning:** Checking if a website is easily navigable using only the keyboard.

+**Terminology: Color Contrast Tools**
+- **Meaning:** Online tools to check if there's enough contrast between text and background colors.

+**Terminology: Regular Testing for Accessibility**
+- **Meaning:** Consistently checking and fixing any accessibility issues on a website.

 Ensuring that the AirBnB Clone project is accessible is a critical aspect of web development.
 Accessibility testing involves evaluating the project to identify and address issues that might hinder users with disabilities.
 Below are key aspects of accessibility testing:

 ### 35.1 Testing the Accessibility of the Page: